zcrayman/tut-data/4/README.ftl.md

     <@snippet path="src/main/resources/server/cache-config.xml" prefix="complete"/>

-This configures a basic GemFire server, and creates a *Region*, a logical partition within GemFire, that we have named 'YummyNoodleOrder'.
+This configures a basic GemFire server and creates a *Region*, a logical partition within GemFire, that we have named 'YummyNoodleOrder'.

-Lastly, create the driving class `com.yummynoodlebar.persistence.services.LocalGemfireServer`:
+Lastly create the component that will drive your local GemFire server  `com.yummynoodlebar.persistence.services.LocalGemfireServer`:

     <@snippet path="src/main/java/com/yummynoodlebar/persistence/services/LocalGemfireServer.java"  prefix="complete"/>